College of the Creatives Cabinet

 What was the "College of the Creatives", what did it do, and why try to bring it back now?

 The College of the Creatives is a disbanded secret society founded in 1934 over tea at the White House by Gertrude Stein and Eleanor Roosevelt because of the threat to creative culture Stein felt the Nazis’ sudden rise to power in Europe posed.
 Since its founding the College’s Members have secretly helped preserve and protect humanity's ongoing cultural heritage.
-In the decades following its founding the College's membership numbers swelled and receded with the level of threat to the arts, with the most recent surge in membership coming from the Los Angeles Science Fiction Chapter of the College which primarily fought Red Scare era threats to art & popular culture until the College's untimely dissolution caused by federal threats to it in 1956.
+In the decades following its founding the College's membership numbers have swelled and receded with the level of threat to the arts, with the most recent surge in membership coming from the Los Angeles Science Fiction Chapter of the College which primarily fought Red Scare era threats to art & popular culture until the College's untimely dissolution caused by federal threats to it in 1956.

-After learning about the College we couldn't help but see parallels between the historic moments surrounding the founding of the College, our current state of political unrest, and the attack on critical thought that art and creative culture help foster.
+After learning about the College we couldn't help but see parallels between the historic moments surrounding the founding of the College, our current state of political unrest, and the attack on critical thought that art and creative culture help foster in America.
 We want to combine the arcade cabinet's mysterious design and the powerful ideas behind the College with our call-to-action to make a platform we can use to galvanize Americans into action.

 What is the College of the Creatives Cabinet, and how will it be used?